-- Phone trees or voicemail broadcast

-- Messengers

-- Communicate clearly and succinctly
+- Messengers - Communicate clearly and succinctly

 "We have a(n) emergency.
-Evacuate to your designated areas and take your belongings."
+Evacuate to your designated areas and take you

+belongings."

-Check offices, classrooms, restrooms, and the lunch room Turn equipment off if possible Take emergency supplies, class lists and staff roster, if possible Keep exiting groups together Account for personnel and students WAIT AT THE EVACUATION AREA FOR FURTHER INSTRUCTIONS
+Check offices, classrooms, restro oms, and the lunch room

+Turn equipment off if possible

+Take emergency supplies, class l sts and staff roster, if possible

+Keep exiting groups together

+Account for personnel and schola rs